 Start working on the glass reservoir, by creating a 20 x 20 px circle which we will color using #F48B62, and then center align the circle to the larger body’s front section, positioning it at a distance of 10 px from its bottom edge.

 Create an 8 x 20 px rectangle (#F48B62), which we will position onto the upper half of the circle as seen in the reference image.

 Combine the two shapes into a single larger one using Pathfinder’s Make Compound Shape advanced option.

-Quick tip: if you’re wondering why we didn’t used Pathfinder’s Unite Shape Mode instead, well that’s because it would have broken our pixel perfect workflow, since the resulting anchor points would have snapped off of the Pixel Grid.
+Quick tip: if you’re wondering why we didn’t use Pathfinder’s Unite Shape Mode instead, well that’s because it would have broken our pixel-perfect workflow since the resulting anchor points would have snapped off of the Pixel Grid.

 Give the resulting shape an outline using the Stroke method, by creating a copy of it (Control-C) which we will paste in front (Control-F) and then adjust by first changing its color to #443A32.
 Then, flip its Fill with its Stroke (Shift-X) setting its Weight to 4 px with a Round Join.
 Before we move on, make sure you select both shapes and group them together using the Control-G keyboard shortcut.

 Add the glass’s upper section using an 8 x 62 px rectangle (#7FBFBC), which we will adjust by setting the Radius of its top corners to 4 px from within the Transform panel’s Rectangle Properties.
 Give the resulting shape a 4 px thick outline (#443A32), grouping (Control-G) and then positioning the two as seen in the reference image.